 Introducing Your German Shepherd to Cats

-We have put together some key tips for ensuring your German shepherd and cat have a safe and productive introduction.
+We have put together some key tips and suggestions for ensuring your German shepherd and cat have a safe and productive introduction.
+While there are plenty of ways to do this, these suggestions come from real owners with success.

 We believe these are important, regardless of whether your German shepherd is a puppy or adult, or has been socialized or not.